Datta-Bytes/Datta-Bytes/README.md

 ## Hi there 👋

 Welcome to my GitHub!
-I'm passionate about technology, software development, and financial markets.
-I am currently working in the IT and networking industry, further expanding my expertise in technology and infrastructure.
+I'm passionate about technology, development, and financial markets.
+I am currently working in the IT and networking industry, expanding my expertise in technology and infrastructure.
 I have also developed custom financial market evaluation tools and aim to eventually turn them into a full-fledged project.